 Those with ideas that sustain themselves into the future ride the currents of time, and whey they look back, what they see may lead them to believe they invented the future.
 But if they were to examine the influences on their product or idea, the forces in play shaped their idea as much as their idea influenced other factors.
 The fall of the Roman Empire in some ways acted as a reset, including a philosophical one, in which Christianity’s rules overwrote those of paganism.
 Islam’s rise didn’t coincide with historical events where a single state could influence so much of the world’s population, but it continues a mission to rewrite earlier rules.
 Both religions in their own ways rewrote the rules of Judaism, save those rules that they found served their new context.
 The future unfolds against different scaffolding at different times.

-Along these scaffolds ideas and technologies don’t cease to exist, but they do cease to be relevant as contexts shift.
+Along these scaffolds, ideas and technologies don’t cease to exist, but they do cease to be relevant as contexts shift.
 We may study Greek and Roman mythology, but we no longer believe in those gods or practice their rituals.
 We convert governing rules of the past into history, objectify it and literally put it on a shelf.
-While some reading this still remember the telegraph, the world’s last telegraph was delivered in 2013 [see story here].
+While some reading this still remembers the telegraph, the world’s last telegraph was delivered in 2013 [see story here].
 Computers, the Internet, and cellular technology rewrote the rules of communications.
-The once massive networks, the companies built on the telegraph and the skills of the operators hold no place in society outside of a computer history museums first room that displays the earliest forms of electronic communications.
+The once-massive networks, the companies built on the telegraph, and the skills of the operators hold no place in society outside of a computer history museum’s first room that displays the earliest forms of electronic communications.

 The Buffyverse death of magic proves an apt metaphor for scenario planners.
-While we may not seek to anticipate a dissolution of some fundamental force, the forces in play do often deem irrelevant ideas and things that just days, weeks or months ago seems unstoppable and inevitable.
+While we may not seek to anticipate a dissolution of some fundamental force, the forces in play do often deem irrelevant ideas and things that just days, weeks, or months ago seem unstoppable and inevitable.

 The power of scenario planning comes from its ability to permit people to see futures in which assumptions no longer hold and to imagine an alternative world of emergent rules.
 That very act of imagination itself influences the choices made after we imagine the new scaffolding.